Alluxio/alluxio/docs/en/Security.md

 ## Deployment

 It is recommended to start Alluxio master and workers by one same user.
 Alluxio cluster service composes of master and workers.
-Every worker needs to RPC with master for some file operations.
+Every worker needs to communicate with the master via RPC to perform some file operations.
 If the user of a worker is not the same as the master's, the file operations may fail because of permission check.